glowform/reproducible_research_2025/lessons/RR_assignment_6.md

 Let's go back to the terminal

-As Dev1 get all the newest updates for both branches.
+As Dev1 get all the newest updates for **both** branches.

 Merge the feature1 branch to the main branch using `git merge <branch-name>`.
 Push.

-Conflict resolution is the same as we once did.
+Conflict resolution (if any) is the same as we once did.

 ### The second approach is rebasing